Claude Code Security is useful for defenders, not a cybersecurity threat

 Claude Code Security is not a reason to panic about cybersecurity jobs.

-It is a reminder that security teams need to operate at the same speed as the software they are protecting.
+It is a reminder that security teams need to work at the same speed as the software they are protecting.

 That is a good thing.